Linuxfabrik/monitoring-plugins/check-plugins/mysql-query/README.md

                    [--defaults-group DEFAULTS_GROUP] [--timeout TIMEOUT]
                    [-w WARN] [--warning-query WARNING_QUERY]

-This check connects to a MySQL/MariaDB database and can then run a separate warning and/or critical query against it.
-The result - the number of items found or a specific number - can be checked against a range expression.
+Connects to a MySQL/MariaDB database and runs configurable SQL queries for warning and critical conditions.
+The query result - either a row count or a specific value - is checked against Nagios range expressions.
+Useful for custom application-level monitoring.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  -c, --critical CRIT   Set the CRIT threshold.
-Supports ranges.
+  -c, --critical CRIT   CRIT threshold as a Nagios range expression.
   --critical-query CRITICAL_QUERY
-                        `SELECT` statement.
-If its result contains more than one column, the number of rows is checked against `--critical`, otherwise the single value is used.
+                        `SELECT` statement to evaluate for CRIT.
+If the result contains more than one column, the row count is checked against `--critical`.
+Otherwise the single
+                        returned value is used.
   --defaults-file DEFAULTS_FILE
-                        Specifies a cnf file to read parameters like user, host and password from (instead of specifying them on the command line), for example
+                        MySQL/MariaDB cnf file to read user, host and password from.
+Example: `--defaults-
-                        `/var/spool/icinga2/.my.cnf`.
+                        file=/var/spool/icinga2/.my.cnf`.
 Default:
                         /var/spool/icinga2/.my.cnf
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds) -w, --warning WARN    Set the WARN threshold.
-Supports ranges.
+Default: 3 (seconds) -w, --warning WARN    WARN threshold as a Nagios range expression.
   --warning-query WARNING_QUERY
-                        `SELECT` statement.
-If its result contains more than one column, the number of rows is checked against `--warning`, otherwise the single value is used.
+                        `SELECT` statement to evaluate for WARN.
+If the result contains more than one column, the row count is checked against `--warning`.
+Otherwise the single
+                        returned value is used.
 ```